-Dee Snider Looks Back on His Censorship Battle With the PMRC: Exclusive Interview
+Dee Snider Looks Back at His Censorship Battle With the PMRC

 In 1985, after finally earning mainstream success with Stay Hungry, Dee Snider and the members of Twisted Sister were in the beginning stages of their next album.
 They would encounter an unexpected roadblock, however, as controversy began to build around the Parents Music Resource Center, an organization that hoped to enact a ratings system for music.